Peeragogy/Peeragogy.github.io/participation.md

 Power](http://peeragogy.org/practice/antipatterns/misunderstanding-power/)”
 for some further reflections on these matters.

 How are we doing?
-If we take our Google+ Community have contributed to the handbook as the basic population, then as of January 2014, over 4% have contributed – pretty good.
+If we consider our basic population to be those in our Google+ community, then as of January 2014, over 4% have contributed to the handbook – pretty good.
 However, we have yet to reach a contribution profile like 70/20/10.
 It’s important to remember that – especially in a volunteer organization – no one can “make”’ other people participate, and that all the lists of things to do are for nought if no